Instant Messaging: Boon or Curse?

-All of us that are in a global setting – or even a national setting here in the wide-open USA – are using some kind of near real time messaging stuff…like instant messaging or SMS.I’m going to generally call any near real time messaging tool “IM” so bear with me.
+All of us that are in a global setting – or even a national setting here in the wide-open USA – are using some kind of near real time instant messaging stuff…like instant messaging or SMS.I’m going to generally call any near real time messaging tool “IM” so bear with me.
 I think they are all cool – but there’s a backwash effect too.

 There’s no question that IM can be cool…it can be fast…and it can keep poeple together, but there’s a dark side to IM.
 You know what I’m talking about.
 You’ve been the protagonist and you’ve probably been the antagonist too.
 Have you been up late nights banging on the keyboard?
 Are you trying to code extra fast just to become a faster typer?
 Are you getting out of your chair and punching things in reaction to that rapid “bing….bing…bing”.
 Are you practicing those tight quips and short phrases?
 If so – then hey take a deep breath!